Admissions to AY2020-21 Undergraduate Programmes

 If your subject combination is beyond the norm, please click

 Meeting the minimum admission requirements does not indicate that the applicant can be admitted as admission to the University is based on open competition.

 H3 programmes will not be considered in the computation of the University Score.
-Candidates who have taken H3 programmes may be considered for admission under Non-Academic Achievements.
+Candidates who have taken H3 programmes may be considered for admission under Aptitude-based Admissions (ABA).

 Special Medical Conditions to Note

-Besides academic performance, applicants with exceptional talents and/or outstanding achievements can be considered for admissions to NTU under the ‘Non-Academic Achievements (NAA)/Discretionary Criteria (DC)’ scheme.
-Applicants are required to submit an essay of not more than 300 words and provide at least 1 online appraisal (maximum 3) to support their applications.
-Shortlisted candidates may be required to attend an interview and produce relevant supporting documents for verification.
+Aptitude-based Admissions (ABA) take into account students' passions, interests and strengths.
+Applicants with exceptional talents and/or outstanding achievements beyond schools’ co-curricular activities can be considered, subject to a minimum level of academic competence, for admissions under ABA.
+Academic grades of relevant subjects may be an indication of aptitude as well.
+Applicants are encouraged to provide details on their achievements, an essay of not more than 300 words under ABA section of the application form and submit at least 1 (maximum 2) appraisal online to support their applications.
+Shortlisted candidates may be required to attend an interview and present relevant supporting documents for verification upon request.